LysanderT/Modbus-Client-App/README.md

 ## Demonstration

-should be a video here
+should be a video or gif here

 ## Developing Environment

 * MacOS Ventura 13.1
 * Qt 6.2.3
 * QtCreator 7.0.2
+* CMake 3.26.4

 ## To contribute